 Charismatic people will not blindly argue that black is white, and are usually very easy to talk to and compassionate when necessary, showing support and empathy.
 They use persuasive, logical arguments to try to influence and persuade others, while being able to listen to feedback and learn from it.

 Encouraging others is booster shot to your charisma factor.
 One of my favorite quotes is from Zig Ziglar, “People don’t care how much you know until they know how much you care.”
 Charismatic people seem to have everyone’s best interest at heart.
 Walk like you know where you are going.

+The last of our charisma tips is to create a lasting impression.
 Be clear about your message, deliver it, and then leave them with something more.
 Tell a great story, and make the listeners a part of your story.
 Tell the audience of your hopes for them.
 Be enthusiastic, positive and offer hope.
 Make friends with your audience, touch them with your message, and leave them wanting to know more.
 Walk proud and inviting, as if others should join you.